 I paid a woman to refinish my coffee table.
 I dry-cleaned my Berber rugs.

-I washed the cushion covers on my Ikea sectionals, and repaired a leather chair.
+I washed the cushion covers on my 20-year-old, Ikea sectionals, and repaired a leather chair with brown duct tape.

 I hung my prints and photos on the walls.